 Perhaps you earnestly pursue a certain riding discipline, yet believe that your horse isn’t quite up to starring in the major leagues.
 Using professional input gleaned from lessons and clinics, you can still be competitive.
 Hunt seat equitation medals, western horsemanship and showmanship take much of the emphasis off your horse’s style and movement and instead focus on how the two of you function as team.
 Your ability to guide and control your horse is paramount.

-Once you’ve decided to show, it’s OK to start small.
+Once you’ve decided to start horse showing, it’s OK to start small.
 In fact, your first few competitions should be at a venue where you feel almost at home.
 That’s the best way to avoid feeling insecure and overwhelmed.
 Plus, at smaller shows it shouldn’t be necessary to splurge on a whole new wardrobe of fashionable show apparel.
 You needn’t apologize to family, friends and barn buddies because you aren’t campaigning for a spot on the next World Cup team.

 Ultimately, you’ll have a much more enjoyable time if you compete according to your own goals and what feels right for you.